ubear/hegel/README.md

 1. `git clone git@github.com:ubear/hegel.git`
 2. install node.js
 3. `npm install`
-4. `node render.js > log.txt`or `nodejs render.js > log.txt`
+4. `node server.js > log.txt`or `nodejs server.js > log.txt`

 # post data

-The default address is `localhost:3000`, then post data to the `localhost:3000/render/`, and get png picture from `localhost:3000/filename.png`.
+The default address is `localhost:3000`, then post data to the `localhost:3000/render/`, and get png picture from `localhost:3000/png/filename.png` or get svg picture from `localhost:3000/svg/filename.svg`.

 The data format is `json` and the params is as follow: